AlfonsoJLuna/chip8swemu/README.md

 # chip8swemu

-chip8swemu is a multiplatform CHIP-8 emulator/interpreter written in C.
+chip8swemu is a multiplatform CHIP-8 and Super-CHIP emulator written in C.

 ## Features

 * Cross-platform support through [SDL2](http://libsdl.org): tested on Windows, but should work on Linux and macOS with minor or no changes.
 * Uses [imgui](https://github.com/ocornut/imgui) for the user interface.
 * Native file selection dialog on Windows.
-* Configurable instructions per second rate (840 by default).
+* Configurable instructions per second rate (840Hz by default).
 * Configurable color palette.
 * Configuration stored in a config.ini file.